-Many times when you pet your dog, cat or a guinea pig, you’ll see a different reaction.
+When you pet your dog, cat or a guinea pig on different parts of the body, you’ll see a different reaction for each body part.
 Some animals love to be petted on the back, some love it on the stomach, and some hate it.

-The best way to do this is to let a pig sit in its cage.
-When you want to spend time with it, open the cage and let the pig approach you, and not vice versa.
-If the pig starts approaching you often, that’s a perfect sign that it gained trust in you and you can proceed to pet.
+The best way to do this is to let a guinea pig sit in its cage.
+When you want to spend time with it, open the cage and let it approach you, and not vice versa.
+If the guinea pig starts approaching you often, that’s a perfect sign that it gained trust in you and you can proceed to slowly pet it.

 How to Pet a Guinea Pig?

 Well, that’s sometimes a tricky question.
 Many owners say that you should start by petting the back, which we don’t agree with.
-Petting your guinea pig on the back might trigger its instinct and make it scared.
-This will also apply to the underside and the feet, which is something that you should stay away always.
-The best way to start petting is under the chin or head.
-If you see that your guinea pig is comfortable, you can then move to back but ONLY if it’s comfortable.
+Petting your guinea pig on the back might trigger its natural instinct and make it scared.

-What If a Guinea Pig Doesn’t Want to Be Petted?
+What If a Guinea Pig Doesn’t Want to Be Petted or Tickled?